-.NET Core Life Cycle
+.NET Life Cycle

-Microsoft establishes and maintains the life-cycle support policy for .NET Core on Red Hat Enterprise Linux.
+Microsoft establishes and maintains the life-cycle support policy for .NET on Red Hat Enterprise Linux.
 This life cycle may differ from the Red Hat Enterprise Linux life cycle for certain SKUs.

-.NET Core Program Support
+.NET Program Support

 Red Hat customers can engage Red Hat Technical Support directly.
 If the Red Hat Support Engineer assigned to a case needs assistance from Microsoft, the Red Hat Support Engineer collaborates with Microsoft directly without any action required from the customer.
 Likewise on the Microsoft side, they have a process for directly collaborating with Red Hat Support Engineers.